AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 Crowd classification consists of analyzing an image and saying whether it contains a crowd or not.
 In this project, a crowd is considered as a grouping of at least 5 persons.
 If a crowd is correctly extracted from an image with its irregular contours, the fractal dimension of these contours can be computed.

 Imagine a scene with only 4 persons.
 Relying on box counting method, the 4 persons should be coverd by a sufficient number of boxes in order to get a precise fractal dimension.
 If more than 4 persons are present in the scene, the computed fractal dimension naturally increases.
-Assuming this, the crowd classification problem is represented by a thresold on the computed fractal dimension.
+Assuming this, the crowd classification problem is represented by a thresold filtering on the computed fractal dimension.
 Let $$t_{FD}$$ be the threshold on the crowd fractal dimension, the classification is built as follows :

 $$
 y = \left\{
     \begin{array}{ll}
-        crowd & \mbox{si } FD >= t_FD \\
+        crowd & \mbox{if } FD >= t_{FD} \\
-        no crowd & \mbox{sinon.}
+        no crowd & \mbox{otherwise}
     \end{array}
 \right.
 $$